CyberCherney/cybercherney.github.io/_posts/2023-2-17-HTB_Horizontall.md

 title: "HTB: Horizontall"
 author: Andrew Cherney
 date: 2023-02-17 19:55:05
-tags: htb easy-box linux webapp
+tags: htb easy-box linux webapp cve
 icon: "assets/icons/horizontall.png"
 post_description: "This box is a great example of how much information can be leaked by basic scripts and services.
 A javascript file leaks a subdomain with an api, and then the login portal leaks the vulnerable version of strapi being run.
 To gain root there is a somewhat clever way of ssh tunneling to manipulate a vulnerable local service on the box."
 ---